Udaykir02/GDP_Group-3/Non-Functional Requirements List.md

 - To prevent performance bottlenecks and spread incoming traffic evenly across several server instances, load balancing solutions should be put into practice.

+  ## 6. User Experience (UX):

+- Regardless of the device or screen size, the app should offer a consistent and user-friendly experience.

+- Throughout the whole shopping process, from finding products to checking out, consumers should be guided by logical and easy navigation flows.

+- In order to comply with accessibility standards like WCAG 2.0, accessibility features should be added to the software to guarantee that people with impairments can utilize it.

 ## 7. Compatibility:

 - Several Android and iOS devices running various operating systems should be able to use the program.